Skip to main content

 (c) If a life-threatening injury of a miner occurs at a surface mining operation as a result of an unsafe condition or a practice at the operation, as determined by the chief under division (D) of section 1514.41 of the Revised Code and paragraphs (B) and (C) of rule 1501:14-2-09 of the Administrative Code, a minimum of one inspection every three months for one year following the life-threatening injury.

-(2) The chief shall conduct mine safety inspections to enforce the safety standards established and incorporated by reference in Chapter 1514. of the Revised Code and these rules and to review for compliance the mine safety training plan required under 30 C.F.R. part 46.
+(2) The chief will conduct mine safety inspections to enforce the safety standards established and incorporated by reference in Chapter 1514. of the Revised Code and these rules and to review for compliance the mine safety training plan set forth in 30 C.F.R. part 46.

-(3) When the chief conducts a mine safety inspection pursuant to paragraph (A)(1) of this rule, the operator shall, during the inspection, provide the chief, in writing, the name of the organization identified as the authorized representative of the miners for the operation, if applicable.
+(3) When the chief conducts a mine safety inspection pursuant to paragraph (A)(1) of this rule, the operator is to, during the inspection, provide the chief, in writing, the name of the organization identified as the authorized representative of the miners for the operation, if applicable.

 (B)